SILO 3.3 (DRAFT)

 Tops and tails game

-This game only requires two coins but it is also good to use music.
+This game involves the idea of probability.
+It only requires two coins but it is also good to use music.
 The rules are as follows:

 Probability